Editorial advisory

 Water Verdict

-Okanogan County receives a below-average water quality assessment with a grade of D and a score of 49.7 out of 100.
+Okanogan County, Washington receives a below-average water quality assessment with a grade of D and a score of 49.7 out of 100.
 Residents should review their utility's Consumer Confidence Report and may want to consider additional water filtration for drinking.
+The county's primary USGS gauge drains roughly 74,700 square miles of upstream watershed, giving local source waters a regional footprint.

 Violation Context

-Okanogan County has recorded 5 health-based violations, indicating multiple instances where federal contaminant limits or treatment requirements were not met.
+EPA SDWIS records for Okanogan County, Washington show 5 health-based violations, indicating multiple instances where federal contaminant limits or treatment requirements were not met.
 At 17.0 violations per 100,000 people served, this rate is high and signals significant water quality management issues.
+For independent context, 5,237 water-quality monitoring results have been recorded across the county in the EPA Water Quality Portal over the past five years.

 Consumer Guidance